carpentries-incubator/frictionless-data-agriculture/_episodes/02-frictionless-tables.md

 - "Learn the Frictionless Table Schema and how it is used to describe a tabular dataset."
 - "Import a table and infer metadata about."
 - "Edit table metadata."
-   - Add additional column properties
+- "Add additional column properties."
-   - Identify primary key columns
+- "Identify primary key columns."
-   - Add a foreign key to create a relationship with another tables."
+- "Add a foreign key to create a relationship with another tables."
 - "Validate a tables data"

 keypoints: